1500s & 1600s

 Henry Reffell was born to William Reffell and Hannah Smith in June 1792 at Albury.
 His parents were originally from Shere, but they had settlement in Albury on 21 April 1781.
 Henry married Amelia Fipps in 1815 at her parish of Ashtead, but two years later he obtained another settlement certificate that enabled them to move back to Shere.
 At this time they had one daughter Ceilia who was born in 1817.
 By 1830 the family had grown to three more daughters (Mary Ann 1820, Emma 1825, & Ann 1830) and two sons (William 1822 & John 1828), and there may be one other born around 1832.
 However, they are shown in the Shere list of paupers from 1830 to 1835.
 Ceilia had lately been ‘working in service’ at Epsom, but it appears that in some way she became chargeable to that parish.
 Therefore on 7 June 1834, a Removal Order was granted and she was removed back to Shere.
 There was salvation for her however on 10 November 1835 when she was married in the church of St James Shere to James Gilham.
 Henry Reffell died and was buried at the same church in 1863.

 Henry Joshua Reffell was born, married and had his first two children in London.
-However another branch of the family was started when around 1883 he took his family to South Glamorgan and established the branch of the Reffell family that is still going strong in that area today.
+However around 1883 he took his family to South Glamorgan and established the branch of the Reffell family that is still going strong in Wales today.
+Others settled here were descendants from African seamen.